Staex prototypes a mobile alert system for manufacturing transparency

 Staex GmbH designs a digital solution that serves to increase efficiency in production environments and maintain productivity in periods of downtimes.
 The prototype was developed with the help of experienced consultants and received validation from industry experts.

 Information transparency is one of the foundational objectives that manufacturing companies need to achieve when transitioning to Industry 4.0.
-This transition is only possible through digitalisation of the whole production process.
+This transition is only possible through digitalization of the whole production process.
 Here are only a few problems where manufacturing companies often struggle when trying to digitize and automate their production.

 • Old machines cannot easily provide the information.